softwareguru/airflowsummit-website/content/speakers/przemek-wiech/_index.md

 ---

 Przemek Więch is a software engineer at Google in Warsaw.
-He has worked on Google’s internal infrastructure and the Google Cloud Platform Console for several cloud products.
+Since 2019 he works in the Cloud Composer team.
+He has worked before on Google’s internal infrastructure and Google Cloud Platform Console.
 He holds a PhD in computer science at the Warsaw University of Technology.